Read This First

 Prompt 1: Dogs and cats clearly have distinct essences that force them into particular behaviors.
 Are there existentialists who claim we have no such similar essence?

-The orienting landmarks here are what Do Humans have an Essence is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Read them comparatively: what each part contributes, what depends on what, and where the tensions begin.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep what Do Humans have an Essence is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in view at the same time.
+The point is to see which part carries the weight, which part depends on another, and where the tension starts.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 - The central distinction: The relation among the parts of Do Humans have an Essence matters: what is central, what is derivative, and what pressure would change the map.